Upgrading equipment is a big decision for a business owner.

 The Right Financing Fit

-“Financing doesn’t have to be a five-year term,” Eiynck said.
+“Financing doesn’t have to be a five-year term,” Boquist said.
 “If a business owner has cash to buy equipment, but would like to keep that cash liquid, they should consider shorter term financing, such as 24 or 36 months.
 This allows cash to be kept but doesn’t obligate a borrower to a full five-year term.”

 Choosing the right financing company is critical.
 With an experienced lender who knows your industry, the equipment finance process can be quick and easy.
 In addition, the lender can cater to your specific needs and budget considerations.